Online Purchase Financing: What is it? | WaterStone Bank

 Different loans come with different interest rates

 Each loan comes with different interest rates, terms and conditions.
 Some companies offer low promotional interest rates, and loan repayment plans vary across providers—you may be expected to make payments on a monthly or quarterly basis, for example.
-If you’re considering taking out an online loan, it pays to shop around for the best deal.
+If you’re considering taking out an online loan, it pays to shop around for the best deal and understand monthly financing vs. quarterly financing options.

-But even if you’re approved for a loan, beware: Some loans advertise a promotional 0% interest rate, but if you don’t pay the loan back within the repayment window, you could get hit with steep deferred interest fees, according to CNBC.
+But even if you’re approved for a loan, beware: Some loans advertise promotional interest free payments, but if you don’t make payments on time within the repayment window, you could get hit with steep deferred interest fees, according to CNBC.

 Point-of-sale loans are worthwhile for some shoppers, but proceed with caution

-If you qualify for a 0%-interest loan and you’re confident that you can pay it back within the repayment period, online loans could be a good alternative to paying with a credit card—especially for big-ticket purchases when you don’t have the money to pay your bill in full right away.
+If you qualify for a 0%-interest loan and you’re confident that you can pay it back within the repayment period to take advantage of interest free installments, online loans could be a good alternative to paying with a credit card—especially for big-ticket purchases when you don’t have the money to pay your bill in full right away.

 But online loans have many of the same pitfalls as credit cards, including high interest rates, fees and penalties.
 Make sure you know what you’re getting into before you’re tempted by an alluring offer.